-I am currently apprenticed to Master Drake Morgan and whilst I am based in Innilgard I regularly travel and you may well find me in Stormhold, Krae Glas, Politarchopolis, Mordenvale, Festival (wherever there is brewing going on) and all other places I can get to.
+I am a Mistress of the Laurel, formerly apprenticed to Master Drake Morgan and whilst I am based in Innilgard I regularly travel and you may well find me in Stormhold, Krae Glas, Politarchopolis, Mordenvale, Festival (wherever there is brewing going on) and all other places I can get to.
 I have been interested in and doing period brewing for over 15 years, which is co-incidentally how long I have been involved in the SCA.
 I have previously been our local reeve and also enjoy fencing, dancing, field and book heraldry, running and assisting in feasts, run our local children’s boffer, play a lot with the College of Blessed Herman and will sew garb under sufferance.

 My brewing mainly focuses on meads, fruit wines, ciders and liqueurs and I have also recently started dabbling in gruit ales.
 I only make period drinks and have never, ever, made anything from a commercial kit.
 Ugh… I have taught a series of basic brewing workshops in Stormhold and am currently running a similar series here in Innilgard.
 If you ask me I love to share my knowledge and if I don’t know the answer to something I will help you research it or direct you to the person who is most likely to know it.

 I am Master Wulfwine of Grimwald a 10th century Anglo/Norse laurelled for Norse Lifestyle.